-Obama will send the jobs proposals in legislative form to Congress next week, White House senior adviser Valerie Jarrett told Reuters Insider.
-She said Thursday's speech was designed to encourage shared responsibility for the economy's woes.
+White House senior adviser Valerie Jarrett told Reuters Insider that Thursday's speech was designed to encourage shared responsibility for the economy's woes.

 It's not just up to the president.
 It's up to Congress, it's up to the business community, it's up to the American people.
 Everyone has to get involved in this, she said.

-The White House goal is to get legislation passed this year to make a dent in unemployment by spring 2012.
-To bolster his chances for re-election, Obama needs to be able to point to economic improvement by the middle of next year.
+Obama's goal is to get legislation passed this year to make a dent in unemployment by the spring.
+To bolster his chances for re-election, he needs to be able to point to economic improvement by the middle of next year.

-The bruising battle in July over the country's debt levels that led to a Standard & Poor's ratings downgrade highlighted a wide chasm between Obama's Democrats and Republicans who control the House of Representatives.
+The bruising battle in July over the U.S. government's debt levels, which led to a ratings downgrade by Standard & Poor's, highlighted the wide differences between Obama's Democrats and Republicans who control the House of Representatives.

-Republicans have derided an $800 billion economic stimulus package that Obama pushed through Congress in 2009 as wasteful spending and want immediate cuts in the deficit.
-Democrats say that while long-term deficits must be trimmed, the economy needs a short-term fiscal boost.
+Republicans see the 2009 stimulus package as wasteful and want immediate cuts to the deficit.
+Democrats say long-term deficits must be trimmed but the economy needs a fiscal boost.

-In a sign of conciliation, House Republican leaders John Boehner and Eric Cantor have signaled they were open to some infrastructure spending and to a program Obama will pitch in his jobs plan to help train unemployed workers.
+House Republican leaders John Boehner and Eric Cantor have signaled they were open to some infrastructure spending and to a program Obama will pitch to help train unemployed workers.

-But Mitch McConnell, the top Republican in the Senate, said the president's attempt to accuse those who don't support his ideas of being overly partisan was a political smokescreen.
+But Mitch McConnell, the top Republican in the Senate, said the president's readiness to accuse critics of being overly partisan was a political smoke-screen.